A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Constructing closed billiard trajectories

-This property is less restrictive than \eqref{eq:tcconfig} but is still sufficient for the upcoming arguments.
+This property is less restrictive than \eqref{eq:tcconfig}, but is still sufficient for the upcoming arguments.

-While there might be multiple possibilities to scale and translate $\gamma$ such that its vertices lie on $S^{n-1}$, there is at most one possibility such that the vertices are a totally cyclic vector configuration.
+While there might be multiple possibilities to scale and translate $\gamma$ such that its vertices lie on $S^{n-1}$, there is at most one possibility such that $\gamma$'s vertices $n_1,...,n_m$ on $S^{n-1}$ are a totally cyclic vector configuration (and this would also guarantee that the vertices of $\gamma$ lie not only on $S^{n-1}$, but on $S^{n-1}$ intersected with $\spann\{u_1,...,u_m\}$).